Jnyy612/codenection-2026/README.md

 ### Our Solution

-Our solution is a student-focused workload management app that helps users understand their overall workload across different areas of life.
+Our solution is a student-focused workload management app "Balance" that helps users understand their overall workload across different areas of life.
 Instead of only tracking tasks, the app analyses workload, stress and available capacity to identify potential overload.
 An AI assistant helps students prioritize, reschedule and rebalance commitments when their workload becomes too high.
 The app also encourages recovery through rewards, achievements and short mini-games, making workload management more engaging without promoting excessive productivity.

 ### Core Features